jmoh3/DolloSat/README.md

 This will attempt to sample NUMBER_OF_SAMPLES 1-dollo phylogeny matrices for the matrix in INPUT_MATRIX_FILENAME using the sampler of your choosing, where only mutations specified in LOSSES_FILENAME can be lost.
 The solutions will contain exactly FALSE_NEGATIVES false negatives and exactly FALSE_POSITIVES false positives.

 The reconstructed 1-dollo matrices will be saved to SOLUTIONS_OUTFILE.

-SAMPLER_TYPE can either be 1 for Quicksampler or 2 for Unigen.
-Note that Unigen is not Mac compatible.

 ### Generating CNF formulae